bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-13-newsletter.md

 - [LND v0.17.0-beta.rc2][] is a release candidate for the next major version of this popular LN node implementation.
-A major new experimental feature planned for this release, which could likely benefit from testing, is support for "simple taproot channels".
+A major new experimental feature planned for this release, which could likely benefit from testing, is support for "simple taproot channels". {% assign timestamp="1:18:22" %}

 ## Notable code and documentation changes